heru-himawan-tl/fdaf-application-example/README.md

 correct runtime name must be applied to EAR part.
 This FDAF application example EAR deployment must have runtime name as `fdaf.ear`.

-- If deployment applies separation between enterprise application and web application, in order the web-application part to be working properly, the correct runtime name must be applied to EAR part.
-This FDAF application example EAR deployment must have runtime name as `fdaf.ear`.
+- If deployment applies single WAR web application, in order the web application part to be working properly, the correct runtime name must be applied to it.
+The single WAR deployment runtime name of this FDAF application must be `fdaf-webapp.war`.